blbadger/blbadger.github.io/mandelbrot-set.md

-## Complex plane divergence fractals
+## Julia and Mandelbrot sets with variations

 What happens when we start adding small amounts to $a$?
 Let's find out, going from 0 to 1.3: